jose-elias-alvarez/vscode-clippers/README.md

 To reduce the odds of conflicts with existing snippets, custom locations aren't currently supported, but if you have a strong use case, please open an issue.

+## Credits

+- [nvim-scissors](https://github.com/chrisgrieser/nvim-scissors), an excellent Neovim plugin that is the direct inspiration for this one

 ## Release Notes

 ### 1.0.0